valerionew/blink-errr/README.md

 ## Purpose of the project
 _This project may or may not have any sense in the traditional sense of having a sense._ The project is the product of some sperimentation that lay between a **purely technical challenge** and **an artistic dimension**.

-I got intrested in low power microcontroller stuff, and I wanted to do a simple little project to see how long I could blink an led on a small battery, optimizing as much as I could.
-In this form remained for long as an idea in my drawer, until I found a nice way to express it to a non-technical audience.
-At some point i conceived BLINK-ERRR and here we are.
+I got intrested in low power microcontroller stuff, and I wanted to do a simple little project to see for how long I could blink an led on a small battery, optimizing as much as I could.
+The specs i challenged myself to comply with were pretty easy:

+- Blink an LED every 3-10 seconds;
+- The blink should be at least visible outside without direct sunlight;
+- The blink should be produced by a microcontroller;
+- It should run as long as possible on a single CR2032 (obviously without removing power to the microcontroller);
+- It should be the size and shape of a coin or little more.

+In this form it remained for a long time just an idea in my drawer, until I found a nice way to express it to a non-technical audience.
+That was the point where i conceived BLINK-ERRR as we know it.

 ## Artwork
 While the concept for this project is mine, the artwork on the front of the board is a kind gift, courtesy of Francesca Ravasio.
 Kudos to her!